What is Dementia?

 Around 850,000 people in the UK were diagnosed with dementia in 2015 of which people over the age of 65 were most affected.

 The chance of developing dementia increases with age and in fact 1 in 14 people over 65 have it.
-However younger people can develop dementia too and more than 40,000 under 65 develop dementia every year.
+However younger people can develop this disorder too and more than 40,000 under 65 develop dementia every year.

 What are the symptoms of dementia?